enfiskutensykkel/ssd-gpu-dma/README.md

-libnvme - Userspace library for accessing NVM Express drives
+libcunvme = CUDA + NVM Express
 ==============================================================================
+Build custom userspace NVM Express drivers with CUDA support.

-This project is intended to allow userspace programs to control and manage NVM Express (NVMe) drives through an easy-to-use API.
-The motivation for this is to create an easy-to-use library your program can link against in order to use one or more PCIe-based SSDs as generic persistent storage memory with block read/write semantics.
+This library is intended to allow userspace programs to control and manage NVM Express (NVMe) disk controllers through an easy-to-use API.
+The motivation is to provide a userspace library your CUDA applications and other programs can easily link against, in order to build custom distributed drivers for NVMe disk drives.

-By providing a simple yet low-level interface for NVMe drives, the API is also able to provide efficient IO semantics.
-Among the provided sample programs, we demonstrate that it is possible to do IO operations over PCIe in a more efficient manner than through the normal filesystem abstraction provided by the Linux kernel.
-We demonstrate that that mapping IO transfers directly on to device memory, rather than bouncing through RAM buffers, is a lot more efficient.
+The library provides simple semantics and functions for mapping userspace buffers and device memory, providing a simple yet low-level mechanism suitable for controlling an NVMe drive.
+By mapping buffers, an NVMe drive is able to access these buffers directly (DMA), greatly increasing the IO performance compared to accessing the drive through normal filesystem abstractions provided by the Linux kernel.